- Wealth PMS (50L+)

 Anugrah Shrivastava: Because if, let’s say, 10,000 people have invested into a portfolio, it means 20,000 clicks, but 10,000 different investors at probably same number of time instances.
 It’s just impossible that such gaming can happen in a Smallcase Ecosystem.

-Anugrah Shrivastava: Because in 2016 it was 100 percent right.
-Today it is very, very low compared to that rate on the on the on the quantity quantity.
-We have actually gone gone out on boarded all these advisors got them on to our platform and contributed probably 60 to 70 percent of their business directly from us.
+Anugrah Shrivastava: Because in 2016 it was 100 per cent right.
+Today it is very, very low compared to that rate on the quantity quantity.
+We have actually gone gone out on boarded all these advisors got them on to our platform and contributed probably 60 to 70 per cent of their business directly from us.
 Right.
 So that’s still contracting.
 So that’s essentially the timeline has played out.
 So today, if you look at it from let’s just get a cross-section, you might see that or you have your own subsidiary.
 So how do you differentiate or anything like that?
 But if you look at from this perspective and context.
 Right.
-So you would understand that why in the very first place it was required.
-And how then it further essentially got changed in how we are actually looking at all the advisors or research analysts were there onto the platform.
+So you would understand why it was required in the very first place.
+And how then it further changed how we are actually looking at all the advisors or research analysts were there onto the platform.
 And today, also, I think in no means we differentiate between any in-house or external publisher in terms of how users experience them, how users subscribe them, or probably how users explores them.
 Right.
 And in terms of the Smallcase, there’s also that our in-house research team is created.
 Right.
 I don’t think there is any use case also which matches that, if let’s say, you are creating momentum as Smallcase or similarly momentum smallcases are coming out from the, you know, in house research team or vice versa.
-So from that that perspective, I think we are very, very sorted in the sense that the job of the in-house research team is always in that there are differentiated use cases which are available on the platform.
+So from that that perspective, I think we are very, very sorted in the sense that the job of the in-house research team is always in that there are differentiated use cases available on the platform.
 And job of the ecosystem is to ensure that we get more and more creators into the ecosystem and ensure that everyone is fairly treated.

 Vasanth Kamath: And I think basically the crux of what Anugrah said also was if this was a big deal, we’re going to put the Amit Shah meme which says Aap chronology samajhiye.
-But I think it’s different from Amazon basics, because they’re you’re talking about products that are commodities right.
-And that’s where Amazon basics or Amazon as a platform looks at what the reviews are, or at least people claim that Amazon does this.
-Well, you know, they look at the reviews that are the price points and then unleash competitive offerings that you can replace with this.
+But I think it’s different from Amazon basics, because they’re talking about products that are commodities right.
+And that’s where Amazon basics or Amazon as a platform looks at the reviews, or at least people claim that Amazon does this.
+You know, they look at the reviews that are the price points and then unleash competitive offerings that you can replace with this.
 But see, I think, you know, for Smallcase is the more relevant equivalent would be, say, Spotify originals or say Netflix originals.

 Deepak Shenoy: Yes.